HughP/Lexical-Database-Archiving-Stats/2015-Hawaii/data/MasterList-Explanation.md

  * _WordPress Field Name:_ None.
  * _Explanation:_ Because the 'SIL Project' question is an open field is an open text field, a variety of answers are possible.
 This can include more than "Yes or No".
 This field becomes a binary representation of the 'SIL Project' field with a numerical value of 1 for SIL and an numerical value of 2 for other answers.
 This field is computed in the following way: if the field 'SIL Project' as a string is "SIL" then a value of '1' is given, else 2.
 * **Did Hugh have to make a categorical decision based on the provided data, and what was that response?**
- * _Source:_ -
+ * _Source:_ Researcher classified value
- * _Field type:_ -
+ * _Field type:_ String
- * _WordPress Field Name:_ -
+ * _WordPress Field Name:_ None.
- * _Explanation:_
+ * _Explanation:_ Often in the comments researchers would indicate multiple lexical database projects.
+A second record was then added if needed.
+This was recorded with a value of 'Split Entry'.
+A second text item 'Need help' was also used to indicate that the response was complex and further negotiation of details with the researcher was required.
 * **The respondent said that they archived their lexical database.**
- * _Source:_ -
+ * _Source:_ Researcher classified value
- * _Field type:_ -
+ * _Field type:_ String
  * _WordPress Field Name:_ lxdb_archived_status
- * _Explanation:_
+ * _Explanation:_ The questionnaire does not provide a binary value for a archived 'yes/no' distinction, because "no" is equally presented in the questionnaire with a variety of "yes" options.
+This field was manually curated, but might be possible to use Python to curate in the future.
+It uses two strings, "Yes" and "No. - Never Archived it."
 * **Behavior**
- * _Source:_ -
+ * _Source:_ Researcher classified value
  * _Field type:_ Interger
- * _WordPress Field Name:_ -
+ * _WordPress Field Name:_ None.
  * _Explanation:_ This field is a binary summary of the responses.
 That is, the field contains a '1' when the respondent says they archived and a '2' when the respondent says they did not archive.
 This is done before any analysis about the archive solution the respondent says they interact with.
 It is binary for sorting purposes.
 With the use of Python this field may be unnecessary.
+The field is currently marked as 'Researcher classified value', but should likely be converted to values derived via Python and be converted to 'Computed".
 * **Stop Class1**
  * _Source:_ -
  * _Field type:_ -